 The energy and ancillary services offset for reactive revenues included in the PJM capacity demand curve (VRR curve) (EAS Offset) is set forth in Section 5.10(v-1)(A) of Attachment DD to the OATT.
-Current capacity prices through the 2024/2025 Delivery Year were set using an EAS Offset of \$2,199 per MW-Year.
+Current capacity prices through the 2025/2026 Delivery Year were set using an EAS Offset of \$2,199 per MW-year.
+As of May 31, 2026, payments and charges under Schedule 2 will terminate.
 The EAS Offset for reactive revenues was calculated by the Market Monitor and was based solely on Schedule 2 revenues.
-Effective December 21, 2022, the EAS Offset was revised to \$2,546 per MW-Year for Delivery Years beginning with 2026/2027.
-See PJM Interconnection, L.L.C, 182 FERC ¶ 61,073 (2023).
-The new EAS Offset is based on the total settled reactive revenue requirement for a combined-cycle plant included in the 2022 Quarterly State of the Market Report for PJM: January through June (August 11, 2022) at 603, Table 10-67.
-Id. at P 135.
-As a result, starting with the 2026/2027 Delivery Year, the maximum rate consistent with the EAS Offset will be \$2,546 per MW-Year.